obfusk/m/m.1.md

     m ls --help   # subcommand (ls in this case) options & argument(s) m examples    # show some examples (from the tests)

-You should also have received a README.md along with m; when installed as a Debian package this should be available at _/usr/share/doc/mmm/README.md.gz_.
+See README.md for additional information and examples.
+When installed as a Debian package this should be available at _/usr/share/doc/mmm/README.md.gz_.